redmagejoe/TurtleHD/README.md

 I think so.
 Try making your own branch and see if it works.
 Otherwise, contact me on Discord.
 I use the same name there (Astricon)

 ## Known Issues
-- Sheath animation is broken for most race/sex models.
-This is difficult to fix and may never be, so I suggest you unbind your sheath/unsheath keybind and live with it.
-- Many TWoW custom mounts have messed up textures
 - Infernal, Deer, Sea Giant, Hydra, and Pterodactyl models are giant.
 This is difficult to fix currently but I am always exploring what can be done about this.
-- Wyverns are missing the death animation and Gryphons are missing the attack animation.
-Gryphons can be fixed soon, but Wyverns might have to be reverted to their old model.
 - High Elf eye glow is weak, doesn't react to blinking very well, and remains blue for the premium Blood Elf and Dark Ranger skins.
 This may not be fixable, so I may just remove the glow altogether or there may be a workaround in the future.
 - Rain of Fire is a very temperamental spell, and my efforts to change its fire to green like all other Warlock Fire Spells have failed thus far.
 You will notice a single green fireball falling every wave.
 Yeah.
 - Moonfire's visual effect is very oversized.
 Not sure how to fix this yet but it's probably doable eventually.